DataSQRL/datasqrl.github.io/docs/getting-started/nutshop-tutorial.md

 ```bash
 datasqrl watch customer360.sqrl
 ```
-This command continuously monitors your SQRL script and submits any changes to the running DataSQRL server for execution.
+The `datasqrl watch` command not only creates but also continuously monitors our SQRL script and submits any changes to the running DataSQRL server for execution.
 The server executes the script and generates a data service from the result which is exposed as a GraphQL API.

 ### Query the API {#api}